 There are lots of emotions about this Pandemic and how it is affecting us all, and spending quality time talking it through with the people we love most can be an effective way to feel validated and supported.
-Then there are the important roles each family member has in contributing to maintaining a clean and organized home.
+Then there are the important roles each family member has in maintaining a clean and organized home.
 What is working and what is not working?
-That can be determined in these meetings and new rules and guidelines can be made accordingly.
+That can be determined in these meetings, and new rules and guidelines can be made accordingly.

 Family meetings don’t have to be complicated or exhausting, long or boring.
-You can structure them with just a few questions for everyone to take turns to answer.
+You can structure them with just a few questions for everyone to take turns answering.
 It’s also important to set a few rules to keep the meeting from becoming chaotic or disruptive.
 Set guidelines for your family members to follow so there are no interruptions or arguments that take over the group time.
 Our family has four rules:

 - When it’s someone’s turn to speak, no one can interrupt until they are done talking.
 Raise your hand if you want to respond to what others are saying.